 Bike: Bike to the festival and park with ease!
-The Bike Valet will store and secure your bike so you can enjoy the day and pick up your bike when you’re done.
+The Bike Valet (in W. E. Graham Park) will store and secure your bike so you can enjoy the day and pick up your bike when you’re done.

 Car: If you need to drive, consider carpooling!
 Not only will you help the environment, but you’ll reduce parking costs and crowding around the festival.
-Remember that there are residential parking restrictions put in place for a two-block radius around the festival.
-Please check out our parking restriction map.
-From 8th Street to 14th Street and from Lansdowne Avenue to Victoria Avenue is restricted to residents with area parking passes given by the city to homeowners in the neighbourhood.
+Remember that there are residential parking restrictions put in place for a two-block radius around the festival, with residents in that radius being given parking passes.
 These passes are given out to the households by the city – not by us.

 Hours of Operation

 The Outdoor Festival runs 6:00pm until 10:00pm every week night and 12:00pm until 10:00pm every weekend, including the holiday Monday.